 We used this theorem in the Jump Start when we constructed by selecting the 3rd vertex of the triangle to be a point on the perpendicular bisector of

 The converse of a conditional statement is of the form

-Write the converse of the theorem we proved about points on the perpendicular bisector in the previous task:
+Write the converse of the theorem we proved about points on the perpendicular bisector in the previous lesson:

 If a point is equidistant from the endpoints of a segment, then it is on the perpendicular bisector of the segment.

 We used this theorem in the jump start when we constructed by selecting the 3rd vertex of the triangle to be the point of intersection of the two circles

 In this lesson, we examined a new tool for identifying all of the relationships that exist among the parts of a geometric figure—the flow diagram.
 Once these relationships have been identified, we can select those that are necessary to prove a particular claim.
 Therefore, the flow diagram is a tool for selecting and sequencing statements that can be used to create a logical argument for proving new theorems.